After I-85 fire, states taking closer look under bridges

 'You really shouldn't be putting anything there'

 The FHWA prohibits anyone that is leasing space under bridges -- say, for a parking lot -- from storing flammable materials there.
-But neither that agency nor the Bureau of Alcohol, Tobacco, Firearms and Explosives governs what state DOTs can store under the structures, FHWA spokesman Doug Hecox said.
+But it doesn't govern what state DOTs can store under the structures, FHWA spokesman Doug Hecox said.

 The FHWA generally doesn't want states storing anything under elevated highways, he said.